chili-chips-ba/openeye-CamSI/README.md

 - [x] ✔ Simulate it with Verilator and cocoTB, in CI/CD system
 - [x] ✔ Document scripts and flows used in this process

 This task validates our Vivado-proven RTL with the openXC7 toolchain for Xilinx Series7 devices.
+The objectives are:
+ - identify limitations in the opensource synthesis and PnR flow
+ - document and analyze them
-The main objective is to `identify limitations in the opensource synthesis and PnR flow, analyze them, find root causes, then collaborate with the openXC7 team to drive resolutions`.
+ - then collaborate with the openXC7 team to find the root causes and drive to resolutions.

-#### Installation openXC7 Without Snap
+#### openXC7 installation without Snap

 A complete local installation method is provided for setting up the **openXC7 FPGA toolchain** without relying on Snap packages.
 This approach ensures full control over the environment and avoids Snap-related system constraints.